verronpro/blog/resources.md

   toc: true
 ---

-This page preserves the long resource list that previously lived on `todo.md`.
-It’s an organized catalog of tools, references, and inspirations I use.
-For an overview of how these fit together, see the page “Inspiration, Motivations, and How They Fit”.
+This page is an organized catalog of tools, references, and inspirations I use.
+For an overview of how these fit together, see the Operating Model page: [/operating-model.html](/operating-model.html).

 # Diagrams as code and other print‑oriented DSLs